 Keep Your House Warm

 Aluminum foil can help you keep your home warm during the winter months.
 If you have a radiator next to an external wall, place some aluminum foil behind the radiator.
 The reflective nature of the foil will prevent heat from disappearing through the wall and reflect it back into the room.
-Here are 20 unexpected ways to keep your house warm in the winter.

 Keep the Cat Off the Counter